tarik56/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

     git remote set-url origin https://${GIT_SERVER}/${TEAM_NAME}/tech-exercise.git
     ```

-    Use the `GITLAB_PAT` from above when you are prompted for the password (this will be cached)
+    Use your GitLab credentials from above when you are prompted for the password (this will be cached)

     ```bash#test
     cd /projects/tech-exercise